The Vice-Presidents

 Working Group on the Drinking Water Directive (DWD)

 The revised Drinking Water Directive 2020/2184 (DWD) introduces, among other things, risk‑based safety planning, stricter materials approval and new rights to information.
 To map where members stand, the DWD WG is rolling out a structured survey—covering transposition status, risk‑assessment methods, leakage targets, consumer‑information tools and social‑access measures.
-Replies will feed a state‑of‑implementation report that:
+Replies will feed a state‑of‑implementation report that among other benchmarks how regulators allocate roles among health, environment and local authorities, and flags emerging challenges such as material in contact with water and leakages.

 Revisions to the Urban Wastewater Treatment Directive 2024/3019 (UWWTD) introduce quaternary treatment for micro‑pollutants and require an Extended Producer Responsibility (EPR) scheme that channels at least 80 % of incremental costs to pharmaceuticals and cosmetics producers.
 Building on an externally commissioned study, the UWWTD WG will: